oflatt/coingremlins/player/dist_README.txt

      printed to stdout, which is each board state sent to each player and each player's move, and including a final state that is either "end" (as in the spec) or "forfiet" (due to a fault, no in the spec).
-Run with `--help` for support arguments.
+Run with `--help` for supported arguments.

  * `tournament` - Runs many games, pairing the given players for all combinations.
 The games include including all possible pairs and